oPisiti/Typing-Speed/README.md

 ## Available words
 Everytime the script is executed, it reads all the words, one per line, contained in "words.txt".

-Then, it chooses, at random, 10 of these, which will be the prompts for the game.
+Then, it chooses (at random) 10 of these, which will be the prompts for the game.

 This file contains the 1000 most frequent words of the english language.